 Preserving a documentary film about the struggle for treaty fishing rights

-The first phase documented the Fish Wars of the late 1960s and early 1970s.
-The film, directed by Carol Burns and co-produced by Hank Adams, was acquired by Salmon Defense in September 2009.
+Salmon Defense acquired the rights to “As Long as the Rivers Run,” a film that documents the Fish Wars of the late 1960s to early 1970s.
+The film was directed by Carol Burns and co-produced by Hank Adams.

 The “As Long as the Rivers Run” project is aimed at conserving and redistributing the film as an educational tool.
-The film will be remastered to meet today’s digital standards, and will be distributed to tribes, schools and others.
+Salmon Defense updated and repackaged the film by digitally re-mastering it to meet today’s digital standards, and it has been distributed to tribes, schools and others.

 The movie is available on DVD or streaming through the Internet Archive.